rbms-bsc/DCRMR/_pages/PPDM/Name-of-publisher.md

 >Note on publication statement: <CITE>Printed by Thomas Harper for John Parker according to Pollard’s Short-title catalogue</CITE>
 >>(*Comment*: The formal citation for Pollard’s Short-title catalogue is given in a [Manifestation described by](/DCRMR/additional-notes/Manifestation-described-by/) note (see [9.32.31.2](/DCRMR/additional-notes/Manifestation-described-by/#9.32.31.2)))

 <a name="5.22.36.2">5.22.36.2</a> If the identification of the publisher is based on a device, supply the name of the publisher in square brackets, even if the device includes the publisher’s initials or spelled-out name.
-Always make a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) about the basis for the identification (see [5.24.34.6](/DCRMR/ppdm/Note-on-publication-statement/#5.24.34.6)).
+Always make a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) about the basis for the identification, the source of the information used, the presence of the device, etc. (see [5.24.34.6](/DCRMR/ppdm/Note-on-publication-statement/#5.24.34.6)).

 >**Example:**
 >Name of publisher: <CITE>[Richard Pynson]</CITE>